ZeroGravitasIndeed/SWTOR-Character-Assembler/readme.md

+## As this standalone Add-on is falling behind the version integrated in the ZG SWTOR Tools in compatibility and features, I am deprecating it.
+Please [download and use the ZG SWTOR Tools Add-on, instead](https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools).

 # SWTOR Character Assembler

 **This Blender Addon allows for the processing of [TORCommunity.com's Character Designer](https://github.com/SWTOR-Slicers/WikiPedia/wiki/Using-TORCommunity-Character-Designer)'s .zipped SWTOR characters folders directly from Blender.**